puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_variables.markdown

 {% endhighlight %}

 Note that the top scope's name is the empty string --- thus, the qualified name of a top scope variable would be, e.g., `$::osfamily`.
 See [scope][] for details.

+### Unassigned Variables and Strict Mode

+By default, you can access variables that have never had values assigned to them.
+If you do, their value will be [`undef`.][undef]

+This is usually not what you want, because using an unassigned variable is often an accident or a typo.

+If you'd rather have unassigned variable usage throw an error, so you can get warned early and fix the problem, you can enable strict mode.
+Set [`strict_variables = true`][strict_variables] in [puppet.conf][] on your Puppet master(s) and any nodes that run Puppet apply.

 ### No Reassignment